influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 This command requires a `-duration` value to determine how long the recording will run.
 The `-task` argument identifying the target task is also required.
 A `-recording-id` value is optional and when not provided will be generated.
-The optional boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
+The optional Boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.

 Note that this command in combination with the `stream` option will run until